freeCodeCamp/guide/src/pages/javascript/if-else-statement/index.md

        statementN

 _**Note:**_ If you want to execute more than one statement in the `if`, `else` or `else if` part, braces are required around the statements.

+Generally, it is good practice to put the condition that is most likely to occur in the `if` part of the statement for code optimization.

 <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else' target='_blank' rel='nofollow'>MDN link</a> | <a href='https://msdn.microsoft.com/en-us/library/85yyde5c.aspx' target='_blank' rel='nofollow'>MSDN link</a>